logAMS/logAMS.github.io/index.md

 ## Agenda

-By attending logAMS, you will have the opportunity to:
+By attending LoGAMS, you will have the opportunity to:
 * Learn from leading experts in the field through keynote talks and research presentations.
 * Network with fellow researchers, professionals, and enthusiasts in the community.
 * Share your own research and insights during poster sessions and interactive discussions.